How to Grow Watermelon Hydroponically

 • Slinging Fruits: As watermelon fruits develop, support them with slings made from soft fabric or mesh material.
 This prevents the fruits from resting directly on the hydroponic media, reducing the risk of rot and ensuring even ripening.

-• Observing Signs of Ripeness: There are signs that indicate the watermelons are ripe and ready for harvest, these are very accurate and help in detection of ripe fruits.
+• There are signs that indicate the watermelons are ripe and ready for harvest, these are very accurate and help in detection of ripe fruits.
 These signs include a dull, matte appearance of the fruit surface, a change in color (depending on the variety), and a dried-out tendril near the stem attachment point.

-• Tap Test: Perform a tap test by gently tapping the watermelon with your knuckles.
+• Perform a tap test by gently tapping the watermelon with your knuckles.
 A ripe watermelon will produce a dull, hollow sound, while an unripe one will sound firm and solid.

-• Check the Bottom: Examine the underside of the watermelon where it rests on the hydroponic media.
+• Examine the underside of the watermelon where it rests on the hydroponic media.
 A ripe watermelon will develop a creamy yellow spot, indicating it’s ready for harvest.

-• Cutting the Fruit: Use a sharp knife or pruning shears to cut the watermelon from the vine, leaving a few inches of stem attached to the fruit.
+• Use a sharp knife or pruning shears to cut the watermelon from the vine, leaving a few inches of stem attached to the fruit.
 Cut carefully to avoid damaging neighboring fruits or the vine itself.

-• Harvesting Time: Harvest watermelons in the morning when temperatures are cooler.
+• Harvest watermelons in the morning when temperatures are cooler.

 AdvantagesDescription